erickvieiras/customer_loyalty_program/README.md

 The "Diamond" program was designed to reward the highest-value customers by providing them with exclusive benefits and personalizing their shopping experiences.
 To identify these customers, ACME E-commerce needed a detailed and accurate analysis of customer purchase behavior data.
 The solution involved applying advanced customer clustering techniques to segment the customer base and select those with the highest potential value.

 ## Project
-This project aims to analyze an e-commerce company's database to identify and group customers based on their purchasing behavior, creating a score that helps rank customers by their propensity to acquire products.
-The ultimate goal is to select the most valuable customers to integrate into the "Diamond" loyalty program.
+This project aims to analyze an e-commerce company's database to identify and group customers based on their purchasing behavior, recency and frequency.
+The ultimate goal is to select the most valuable customers to join the "Diamond" loyalty program.

 ### Project Stages
 Data Collection and Cleaning: